 To determine the most fair and accurate record of marital property to divide, the first step is to uncover all property (real estate, boat, car, jewelry, etc.) purchased during the marriage, regardless of whose name it is titled in.
 Pension plans and retirement plans, stock options, intellectual property and even commissions are considered marital property.
 Under the law, ‘separate property’ only includes that property that an individual owned prior to the marriage, or any injury payments, inheritance or gifts from someone other than the spouse and gained during the marriage.
 However, for property or assets obtained as part of an inheritance, injury payment, or gift, to definitively be considered as separate property, it cannot be placed into a joint account or in an account in the other spouse's name.
 It also cannot be blended with marital funds and in the event of real property, cannot be transferred into the other spouse's name.

 Because the task of determining true marital assets and property can be overwhelming, many couples leverage family law attorneys to gain full disclosure.
-Unique to the Law Offices of Russell I. Marnell, P.C. is our cross-industry expertise, not only within business and law, but finance as well.
+Unique to Marnell Law Group, P.C. is our cross-industry expertise, not only within business and law, but finance as well.
 This knowledge base becomes invaluable in complex divorce proceedings where forensic accounting, business analysis and review of short and long-term financial investments must be completed.
 We specialize in locating all hidden assets or debts to determine which should be included in divorce proceedings and which ones should not.

 In some complex divorce cases, spouses have been found to secretly withhold assets to, of course, avoid having to equitably share them.
 Judges in New York State do not find this practice tolerable, and often award the non-offending spouse an amount equal to what was concealed.